 An exceedance of an action level will trigger follow-up testing to determine if effluent toxicity is persistent.
-If toxicity above action level is found in a follow-up test, the permittee will be required to conduct a Toxicity Reduction Evaluation (TRE) and possibly a Toxicity Identification Evaluation (TIE) to identify the source of toxicity and reduce toxicity.
+If toxicity above an action level is found in a follow-up test, the permittee will be required to conduct a Toxicity Reduction Evaluation (TRE) and possibly a Toxicity Identification Evaluation (TIE) to identify the source of toxicity and reduce toxicity.
 These conditions are required to ensure that toxicants are not discharged in amounts that are toxic to organisms [A.A.C.
 R18-11-108(A)(5)].
 A reopener clause is included in accordance with 40 CFR Parts 122 and 124 and AAC R18-9-B906.

-The draft permit requires 24-hour composite samples be collected for WET testing.
+The draft permit requires 8-hour composite samples be collected for WET testing.
+An 8-hour composite sample type was chosen over the suggested 24-hour composite for WET testing in order to have consistency with the type of sample required for other parameters requiring monitoring in this permit.
 WET sampling must coincide with testing for all the parameters in Parts I.A and B of the draft permit, when testing of those parameters is required, to aid in the determination of the cause of toxicity if toxicity is detected.
 Additional procedural requirements for the WET test are included in the proposed permit.